joey1993/bert-defender/README.md

 This repo contains code for the following paper.

-Learning to Discriminate Perturbations for Blocking Adversarial Attacks in Text Classification Yichao Zhou, Jyun-Yu Jiang, Kai-Wei Chang and Wei Wang.
+Learning to Discriminate Perturbations for Blocking Adversarial Attacks in Text Classification, <br> Yichao Zhou, Jyun-Yu Jiang, Kai-Wei Chang and Wei Wang.
 EMNLP 2019.

-In this paper, we propose a novel framework, learning to discriminate perturbations (DISP), to identify and adjust malicious perturbations, thereby blocking ad- versarial attacks for text classification models.
+In this paper, we propose a novel framework, learning to discriminate perturbations (DISP), to identify and adjust malicious perturbations, thereby blocking adversarial attacks for text classification models.

 ## Requirements
 ```